www.midlandrailwaystudycentre.org.uk

 His lifetime collection of photographs, notes, and ephemera have passed to the Midland Railway Society and are available to researchers in the Midland Railway Study Centre.

-Stephen's source notes consist of 60 binders, 17 notebooks and 15,000 photographs and an outline of their contents can be viewed here.
+Stephen's source notes consist of 60 binders, 17 notebooks and 15,000 photographs and an outline of their contents can be gauged by searching our on-line catalogue for “Summerson”.